Compare the Best Travel Insurance Plans for 2023

 Canadian residents travelling within Canada may qualify for a discount on their medical travel insurance.
 One popular insurer offers a 50% discount versus their abroad plans.

 When travelling outside of your province or territory without adequate travel insurance, you assume risk.
-Note that you may already have sufficient coverage if you have a supplemental individual or group private health insurance plan.
+Note that you may already have sufficient coverage if you have a supplemental individual or group private health insurance policy.

 Want to protect yourself while travelling in Canada?
 Compare the best travel insurance medical plans anonymously today.